Financial Independence Guide: The Simple Math, Steps & Timeline to Retire Early

 To understand the power of Financial Independence, we also need to question the norms that keep us working so much in the first place.
 Why do we continue to collectively work such long hours, despite the massive productivity gains enabled by modern technology over the last century?

-Shouldn’t the goal of technological improvements be to make our lives easier, so that we may toil less and have more time to enjoy a meaningful live?
+Shouldn’t the goal of technological improvements be to make our lives easier, so that we may toil less and have more time to enjoy a meaningful life?
 This question is becoming especially relevant with the rise of AI, which is already reshaping how we work and think about financial independence.

 Despite the incredible gains in productivity over the last century, humans continue to overwork.
 Photo by Tima Miroshnichenko on Pexels.